-Our training sites offer a diverse patient population for clinical and translational research projects within LSU and with partnering institutions.
-Our faculty have funded research in the areas of new HIV therapeutics, malignancies associated with HIV, molecular diagnostics and therapeutic interventions in sexually transmitted infections.
-Moreover, we have collaborative projects with the NIH-funded Alcohol Research Center focusing on the intersection between HIV, alcohol, and substance use.
+The diverse patient population at our training sites also provides a rich environment for clinical and translational research projects within LSU and its partnering institutions.
+Our faculty have NIH and industry funded grants in the areas of new HIV and viral hepatitis therapeutics, malignancies associated with HIV, molecular diagnostics and therapeutic interventions in sexually transmitted infections, and emerging COVID-19 therapeutics.
+Fellows are encouraged to participate in projects with these national leaders in research during their training.

 We offer a flexible yet comprehensive two-year training program designed to foster clinical mastery, intellectual curiosity, and professional development for future clinicians and educators in both the academic and private practice setting.
 The first year of training affords broad exposure to the various subspecialties of infectious diseases through a variety of inpatient and outpatient clinical rotations.
 Second year fellows are afforded more flexibility for elective rotations, independent clinical research, quality improvement endeavors, and other scholarly activity focused on their individual chosen career paths.
 Clinical and research experiences are supplemented by a rich didactic curriculum throughout training.
 Longitudinal mentorship is provided along the way by a diverse group of faculty dedicated to training the next generation of physicians.

 Although we cannot host you on our campus this fall for interviews, we look forward to sharing more of what makes LSU and New Orleans so special for applicants to our program.
 Thank you for your interest and we look forward to hearing from you soon.